 Camden Lock signals the end of the GoBoat canal trip.
 We could technically carry on to Birmingham, but it’s time to head back to Paddington!

 GoBoats are built in Copenhagen and are made of 80 percent recycled bottles.
 They are electrically powered and cruise at 4 miles per hour.
-GoBoat cruises are seasonal, and currently can be booked up to and including the 30th October 2017.
-Keep an eye out as they may extend the booking period.
 Each GoBoat can take up to 8 people, and you can even bring your pooch!

-Prices start at £59 for one hour and are available for hire form 10am to dusk.
-I recommend a minimum of 2 hours which is plenty of time to cruise from Paddington Basin to Camden Lock and back.
+Prices start at £79 for one hour, although I recommend a minimum of 2 hours which is plenty of time to cruise from Paddington Basin to Camden Lock and back.
 On weekends, the organisers suggest 3 hours to allow for extra traffic on the canals.

 You can take a picnic on GoBoat and alcohol is allowed (the driver must be sober at all times).
 There are limits on the amount of alcohol which can be consumed on board (check the website for further details).